carbonatefan/OPTiMAL/README.md

 ```
 and will return:

-1) A new spreadsheet containing the GDGT data from the sample dataset, the nearest neighbour distances to the modern calibration dataset, predicted SST, and 1 standard deviation on the SST prediction (error is Gaussian)
+1) A new spreadsheet containing the GDGT data from the sample dataset, the nearest neighbour distances to the modern calibration dataset, predicted SST, and 1 standard deviation on the SST prediction (error is Gaussian).
-2) A plot of the predicted error (1 standard deviation vs. the nearest neighbour distances for the sample dataset
+2) A plot of the predicted error (1 standard deviation vs. the nearest neighbour distances for the sample dataset.
-3) A plot of the predicted temperature (with 1 standard deviation error bars) vs. sample number.
-Samples failing the nearest neighbour screening (>0.5) are plotted in grey; samples passing the screening test are coloured according to their nearest neighbour distance
+3) A plot of the predicted temperature with error bars (1 standard deviation) vs. sample number.
+Samples failing the nearest neighbour screening (>0.5) are plotted in grey; samples passing the screening test are coloured according to their nearest neighbour distance.

-To predict temperatures from a new dataset, simply format your dataset like the sample spreadsheet and save it in the same folder.
-Then open OPTiMAL.m and change the spreadsheet name loaded in line XXX and the output file names in lines xxx and run the script.
+To predict temperatures from a new dataset, format your dataset of GDGT fractional abundance data using the sample dataset as a guide and save it in the same directory.
+Then open OPTiMAL.m, change the spreadsheet name loaded in line XXX, set your desired output file names in lines xxx, and run the script.

 ### FWD model

-The FWD model requires the packages ggplot2 and RColorBrewer.
+The FWD model requires the R packages ggplot2 and RColorBrewer.
 These only need to be installed once.
 At the RStudio command line enter:

 	install.packages("ggplot2")
 	install.packages("RColorBrewer")